My Google Maps coverage

 This bridge is not railway related and was constructed well after the closure of the railway.

-After the newly built bridge, a few old boats remain in the overgrowth rotting away.
+After the newly built bridge, old boats remain in the overgrowth rotting away.

-After the new bridge, I came across the railway's perimeter walls still in situ in 2023 when I revisited this part of the railway in February 2023.
+After the new bridge, I came across the railway's track bed perimeter walls still in situ when I revisited this part of the railway in February 2023.

-These were the main reasons I reviewed this part, as when I first visited on 13,3,2022, I was still determining where the line ran into the South Quay.
+These were the main reasons I revisited this part: when I first visited on 13,3,2022, I was still determining where the line ran into the South Quay.

 Looking at the historic map seen below, we can see where the railway ran into the South Quay.